vrothsch/STA521_Proj2/README.md

 This .R file contains the code for a generic cross valdation function.
 Open this file in R and make sure to load it in when you load in the data.

 # Latex files
-These are the raw latex file for reproducing our report:
+These are the raw latex file for reproducing our report: <br>

-main.tex reproudces the written report in its entirety.
+main.tex reproudces the written report in its entirety. <br>
-Table2.tex reproduces Table 2.
+Table2.tex reproduces Table 2. <br>
-Table3.tex reproduces Table 3.
+Table3.tex reproduces Table 3. <br>
-Fig1.png-Fig6.png are Figure 1-6.
+Fig1.png-Fig6.png are Figure 1-6. <br>